 The British produced a spigot launcher for the No.4 rifle.
 Like many designs it had a flip up ladder sight.
 This was marked in increments of 25 yd from 25 to 100.
 The No.85 51mm anti-tank grenade (1.26lb) externally resembles the M9A1.
 The No.87 was a WP rifle grenade (1.25 lb).
 Post war, this launcher could also use the No.94 Energa anti-tank grenade.
 One man per platoon was issued the Energa as a replacement for the PIAT.

 The US had four models of 22mm spigot launcher in use during World War Two.
 The M1 was for the M1903, the M2 for the M1917, the M7 for the M1 Garand and the M8 for the M1/M2 carbine.
 The M76 was introduced with the M14 in the 50s.
 The M7 was not issued until late 1943 and the development of the M8 had been held back until the M7 was ready.
-Prior to this American forces only used grenade launchers on bolt-action rifles.
+Prior to this American forces only used grenade launchers on M1903 bolt-action rifles, one such rfile being issued to the platoon for grenade launching.
 The Korean War-era Infantry Field Manual FM 7-10 (Ch.1, p.2) still states that a rifle squad is provided with one M1903 bolt-action Springfield for launching rifle-grenades.
+By 1943 the M7 was in service, ten being provided to a rifle platoon.
+One was used by the platoon-guide and one by each squad corporal.
+Two more were issued to individual riflemen in the squad.
+The M8 was used by a carbine armed troops, and typically found issued to messengers, drivers, ammo-bearers and the company bugler.

 The exterior of American grenade launchers have grooves or rings.
 These are graduations used in setting the range of a grenade.
 By varying how far down the tube the grenade is positioned pressure and launch velocity can be varied.
 When the launcher was used for high-angle fire some means of keeping the grenade at the desired graduation was needed.
 For the M1 (M1903) and M2 (M1917) launchers a separate clip was attached at the desired level.
 Several of these clips were packed with certain rifle grenade types.
 The M7 and M8 had a spring fitted near the launcher’s muzzle.
 This provided sufficient friction to keep the grenade in place until fired.
 Apparently these springs were very prone to breaking until the A2 modifications after the war.